amadeus/Function.SimpleDelay-Mootools/README.md

 How to use
 ----------
 Simply include Function.simpleDelay.js along with MooTools 1.2.4+.
-The delay can be invoked on any function my simply calling:
+The delay can be invoked on any function by simply calling:

 	someFunc.simpleDelay(2000);